danStich/lazarus/README.md

 <br>

-The citation for the study that this code was used for is:
+The citation for the study for which this code was written is:

 **Stich, D. S.**, Y. Jiao, and B. R. Murphy.
 2015.
 Life, death, and resurrection: accounting for state uncertainty in survival estimation from tagged grass carp.
 North American Journal of Fisheries Management 35:321-330.